 The Wallflower: Sunako is an excellent cook, at least with Japanese food, and it's one of the big signs that she really is Beautiful All Along and Feminine All Along.

 Shimura Tae from Gin Tama can be considered a subversion of the Type 3 variant of this trope; she definitely fits the bill chararacter-wise, although she capriciously vaults back and forth in between feminine innocense and tomboyish wrath whenever somebody offends her or impinges upon her privacy.
 She has repeatedly stated to only know how to boil eggs, and even then the resulting product is always a blackened and inedible pulp much to the chagrin of the people she was cooking for.
 As a result of this Running Gag, her younger brother Shinpachi usually does the cooking in her household.

-Hayate is an even better cook and continually shown to be so feminine a boy he can be mistaken for a girl.
+Hayate is a great cook and continually shown to be so feminine a boy he can be mistaken for a girl.
+Hayate is shown to be hyper-qualified at everything he does.

-Both Hinagiku and Hayate are shown to be hyper-qualified at everything they do.
-Maria also is depicted the same way.
+Maria is depicted as skilled at everything.
 So good cooking ability plays into that as well.

-Type 2 is beautifully averted in Saiunkoku Monogatari: Shuurei, the protagonist, is the first ever woman politician in her country, and she is an excellent cook.
+In Saiunkoku Monogatari, Shuurei, the protagonist, is the first ever woman politician in her country, and she is an excellent cook.
 Her red bean buns in particular are much loved by the other characters.